gokul-1998/example-fastapi-1/test.md

 - how to make pytest stop executing other tests as soon a first failure occurs?
     - `pytest -v -x` - > `-x` makes it stop

+- conftest.py makes all th fixtures available for all the part of the tests including test_calculation.py automatically and we dont need to import anything

+lets say if we have conftest.py file in a folder "/test/api" then that conftest will be accessible only inside the api folder